 The Imperfects by Amy Meyerson

 The Imperfects is, well, perfect.
 Amy Meyerson stuns with nuanced characters and a narrative so unique, so compelling, that it’ll take your breath away.
 When the Millers find the infamous Florentine diamond among their recently deceased grandmother’s belongings, they are propelled down a path of intrigue, heartbreak, and family drama.
 Rife with their own personal troubles, the grandchildren, along with their eccentric mother, must now answer the questions: How (and why) did their grandmother hide this diamond for decades, and do they have any rightful claim to it at all?
 But the most pressing question they quietly ask themselves is, “Will this diamond finally heal the cracks and make us whole, or will it break our family apart again?”
+This book, which explores the dynamics of a family embroiled in a heated inheritance dispute, is tender and heartrending at once.
+If you’re looking for a book that will make you say, “Oh, my god,” aloud on the train, this is it.

 –Brittany W., Trident Booksellers & Cafe